Our Curriculum Intent...

-Following our full return to school on Monday 8th March, adjustments have been made to our provision for the period leading up to the Easter break and for Term 5 and Term 6.
+Following our full return to school, adjustments have been made to our provision.
 These focus on:

 - Ensuring that our pupils are fully supported with their social and emotional needs.

-- Increased PSHE discussin time in classes – providing opportunities to talk, express their feelings and connect and support each other.
+- Increased PSHE discussion time in classes – providing opportunities to talk, express their feelings and connect and support each other.

-- Clse monitoring of pupils to ensure pastoral support for individuals was provided, as required.
+- Close monitoring of pupils to ensure pastoral support for individuals was provided, as required.

-- Increased number f ‘team’ activities to provide regular opportunities for pupils to ‘re-connect’ with each other.
+- Increased number of ‘team’ activities to provide regular opportunities for pupils to ‘re-connect’ with each other.

 - Adapting the curriculum content

-- Staff teams reviewed the curriculum content in the weeks leading up to the Easter break to ensure that the children had increased low stakes, collaboration focused activities.
+- Staff teams reviewed the curriculum content to ensure that the children had increased low stakes, collaboration focused activities.